RolandCiupageanu/folder_sync/readme.md

 9. Scheduled time: using this time provided in sys.argv[4], the program will repeat periodically (see the above section: "logic and usage")

+### 3. Testing
+The unit tests are in the test_folder_sync.py an can be run using the pytest library using the command:
+**pytest test_folder_sync.py**

-### 3. Requirements
+### 4. Requirements
-No additional libraries need to be installed.
-I've used only Python3 standard libraries, so there is no need to pip install any libraries.
+The only library that needs to be installed is pytest.
+You can find it in the requirements.txt file and install it using the **pip install pytest** command.